sibrun/GH/README.md

 $ docker run -it -v <path to persistant storage location>:/root/GH/gh_data <name docker image:tagname> /bin/bash
 ```
 For developing purposes mount the [GH/source](https://github.com/sibrun/GH/tree/master/source)
-folder of a copy of the GH library to the Docker container, such that the Docker container keeps track of changes in the source code:
+folder of a copy of the GH library to the Docker container such that the Docker container keeps track of changes in the source code:
 ```
 $ docker run -it -v <path to GH library>/GH/source:/root/GH/source <name docker image:tagname> /bin/bash
 ```